Best Foods to Balance Hormones Naturally During Perimenopause (Backed by Dr. Greger’s Research)

 Navigating Perimenopause Naturally: What You Eat Matters

-If you’re in your 40s or 50s and feeling “off”—hot flashes, mood swings, sleep issues, or stubborn weight gain—you’re not imagining it.
-Your hormones are shifting, and your body is asking for a new kind of support.
-The good news?
-You don’t have to go through this blindly or rely solely on medication.
+If you’re in your 40s or 50s and feeling “off”—hot flashes, mood swings, sleep issues, or stubborn weight gain—you’re not alone.
+Hormonal changes can lead to these challenging symptoms.
+The good news is that you can find relief without solely relying on medication.

-In How Not to Age, Dr. Michael Greger shares compelling research showing how specific foods and lifestyle changes can help rebalance your hormones, ease symptoms, and support long-term vitality.
-It’s not about restriction—it’s about nourishment.
+In How Not to Age, Dr. Michael Greger provides valuable research demonstrating how certain foods and lifestyle choices can rebalance hormones, ease symptoms, and enhance long-term well-being.
+This journey is about nourishment and not restriction.

 Common Symptoms of Hormone Imbalance in Perimenopause